CRS in Philippines

 When you donate to CRS, you do it all.
 You teach families to put their lives back together after disaster.
 You rebuild better homes and stronger futures.
 You bring dignity to communities and families affected by conflict.

 CRS’ humanitarian work in the Philippines focuses on five primary areas: responding to emergencies and teaching resilience, preparing communities for disasters before they happen, constructing innovative and safe shelters, agro-enterprise development, and peacebuilding.

 To date, the largest example of CRS’ emergency response and recovery efforts followed Typhoon Haiyan.
 Considered one of the most powerful storms to ever make landfall, Haiyan slammed the center of the Philippines in November 2013.
 The storm left more than 6,000 dead and 14 million people affected.
 Within three months of the typhoon, CRS, in collaboration with Caritas, was able to provide 40,000 families or 200,000 people with emergency shelter, clean water and sanitation.
 This was accomplished because of your support.

 But CRS and you have not left the Philippines after Haiyan.
 The work continues as families find sustainable jobs and innovative permanent housing.
 CRS rebuilt and repaired more than 20,000 houses by December 2015 as part of one of the largest rebuilding projects in the country.
 With your help, CRS has also committed to a resettlement project for Haiyan-affected families still living in vulnerable communities.
 The project will help relocate them to a more resilient, safer community.

 By supporting CRS, you are also helping bring aid and peace to communities in the southern Philippines.
-You are there as CRS helps vulnerable people caught between a violent present and their hope for the moment they can begin to plan again.
+You are there as CRS helps vulnerable people caught between a violent present and their hope for the moment they can begin to plan for their futures again.